 An incandescent presence with superior lyrics The Guardian ★★★★

 Beat poet adventurer who strays beyond the relm of singer songwriter

 Like Dylan on amphetamines The Financial Times ★★★★

 Her witty, free-flowing originals on Wishbones have a beat poet's eye for observation Jazzwise ★★★★

 Superior lyrics & compositional acumen flourish in the hands of a truly powerful band.'
 R&R Magazine ★★★★★

 Her songs are rich, wry poetic artefacts Mail on Sunday ★★★★

 Streetwise and romantic, tender and tough The Daily Telegraph ★★★★

 Sarah Gillespie is a critically acclaimed singer songwriter renowned for mixing elements of blues, folk and jazz with her distinctive streetwise lyricism.
 Her four albums 'Stalking Juliet' (2009) 'In the Current Climate' (2011) 'Glory Days' (2014) and Wishbones (2018) have been met with four and five star reviews from the Guardian, MOJO, the Independent and Rock and Real, The Arts Desk plus plaudits from iconic musician Robert Wyatt.

-As a teenager, Gillespie busked across America and returned to the UK where she received a first class honours degree in literature and a Masters in Philosophy and Politics.
+As a teenager, Gillespie busked across America and returned to London where she received a first class honours degree in literature and a Masters in Philosophy and Politics.
 She went on to perform across Europe, the UK and the USA with appearances on BBC Radio 4's Woman's Hour, Start the Week and Loose Ends plus airplay on BBC Radio 2, 3 and local stations world wide reaching millions of listeners.
 Her debut collection of poetry 'Queen Ithaca Blues' was published by Oxford's Albion Beatnik Press.